Dymitri/Project-Digital-Communications/README.txt

 ==============================

 First work with Git
+Experimenting with Git
-Experimenting with GitQuadrature Amplitude Modulation Demonstation using Matlab
+Quadrature Amplitude Modulation Demonstation using Matlab It works well.
+Merging is cool.